 There's plenty to do around Hopkinton, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Boston Honey, Athletic Strength Training, and The Yoga Exchange.
+Explore popular things to do in the area, including Boston Honey, The Yoga Exchange, and UpperKuts Boxing Club.

 | Name | Category | Distance | Reviews |